SamuelEarl/quigleydb/README.md

 1. Schema validation.
 It will validate your GQL query against a schema that you define.
 After your GQL query is validated, then your query will be sent to the database.
 2. Hierarchically formatted query results.
 Your query results will be formatted in a data structure that is GraphQL-like and that shows the relationships between the records that are returned.

-There is also a CLI that helps to automate schema migrations.
+There will also be a CLI that helps to automate schema migrations.

 ---

 ## Motivations

 * I like how SurrealDB has an optional schema, which makes it easier when prototyping apps and testing ideas.
-But when you are ready to create production-level apps, you want a clearly-defined schema that everyone has to adhere to otherwise you are going to run into data integrity and corruption issues.
-So I wanted to provide a similar "optional schema" feature for graph databases that use GQL.
+But when you are ready to create production-level apps, you want a clearly-defined schema that everyone has to adhere to otherwise you could run into data integrity and/or data corruption issues.
+So I want to provide a similar "optional schema" feature for graph databases that use GQL.
-* I want the schema to be validated during development and even in production, if it is also necessary to validate the schema in production.
+* I want the schema to be validated during development and even in production.
+It might not be necessary to validate the schema in production if you have already been validating it during development, but the option is there if you need it.
 * I want to have hierarchical data structures from my queries.
-Graph database are great for showing the relationships between records (called nodes), but if the queries return results as a flat list of records with no relationships, then it feels like we are missing a huge part of what makes graph databases so awesome!
+Graph databases are great for showing the relationships between records (called nodes), but if the queries return results as a flat list of records with no relationships, then it feels like we are missing a huge part of what makes graph databases so awesome!
 * If you have a schema, then you will have to deal with schema migrations.
-I want to create a CLI that also helps to automate schema migrations.
+I want to create a Quigley CLI (qgly) that also helps to automate schema migrations.

 ---